Heritage Action: First Trump administration

 In May 2018, Timothy Chapman succeeded Needham as executive director, following Needham's departure.
 Chapman previously served as Heritage Action's chief operating officer and as chief of staff to Heritage Foundation President Edwin Feulner.
 In March 2020, Chapman left the organization.

 In 2020, Jessica Anderson, who joined Heritage Action as grassroots director in 2010, began leading the organization.
 Anderson served for a year in 2017 in the Office of Management and Budget during the Trump administration.
 She returned to Heritage Action as vice president in 2018, and was named executive director in 2020.

 In July 2024, Anderson took a leave of absence in July 2023 and Ryan Walker was named Acting Executive Director, serving in that role until Heritage Foundation president Kevin Roberts was named president of Heritage Action in September 2023.
 Roberts serves Heritage Action and the Heritage Foundation in a joint role.
 Walker served as executive vice president of Heritage Action until June 2025.

 On July 28, 2025, Tiffany Justice, co-founder of Moms for Liberty, was named executive vice president of Heritage Action.
+Justice stepped down from her role in March 2026 “to pursue voter engagement work" in a different capacity, according to Heritage Action.

+Heritage Action announced in April 2026 that Steve Chartan, the vice president of government relations at The Heritage Foundation, would serve as its next executive vice president.

 In April 2020, the organization says it conducted grassroots work, including door-to-door issue canvassing in Iowa, North Carolina, Pennsylvania, and Wisconsin.
 Due to the COVID-19 pandemic, some of these efforts were replaced for a time by phone calls.

 In August 2020, Heritage Action launched a pro-police pledge "for citizens, lawmakers and candidates to stand with [the] nation's law enforcement officers".
 Over 100 members of Congress signed the pledge.
 The pledge was accompanied by pro-police billboards by the group in New York City, Dallas, and Atlanta.